UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The Standard Choice Offer is the default, monthly variable rate for natural gas customers who do not choose their own supplier.

-The Standard Choice Offer (SCO) is the default natural gas rate provided to residential customers who are eligible for “Choice” programs but have not selected a specific retail supplier.
-It ensures that everyone has access to a reliable supply of natural gas at a fair, regulated price.
-Unlike a fixed-rate plan where you pay the same amount per unit of gas for a year or more, the SCO is a variable rate that changes monthly based on national energy trends.
+The Standard Choice Offer (SCO) is the default natural gas rate for eligible Ohio residents who have not chosen an alternative supplier.
+It ensures you have uninterrupted access to a reliable supply of natural gas at a fair, regulated price.
+Unlike a fixed-rate plan where you pay the exact same amount per unit of gas for a year or more, the SCO is a variable rate that fluctuates monthly based on national energy trends.

-It is crucial to know that your local distribution company — such as Columbia Gas of Ohio or Enbridge — still physically delivers the natural gas to your home, maintains the pipelines, reads your meter, and handles all emergency calls like gas leaks regardless of your SCO status.
-The SCO strictly dictates the rate you pay for the supply of the gas itself, not the delivery infrastructure.
-This rate is heavily overseen by the Public Utilities Commission of Ohio (PUCO).
-Its primary goal is to pass the true commodity cost of gas through to you, preventing unauthorized supplier markups on the raw fuel.
+It is crucial to know that your local distribution company — such as Columbia Gas of Ohio or Enbridge — still physically delivers the natural gas to your home, maintains the pipelines, reads your meter, and handles all emergency calls regardless of your SCO status.
+The SCO strictly dictates the rate you pay for the gas supply itself, not the delivery infrastructure.
+Heavily overseen by the Public Utilities Commission of Ohio (PUCO), its primary goal is to pass the true commodity cost of gas through to you without unauthorized markups.
 If you are a new homeowner setting up utilities in a participating service area, you are typically placed on this rate automatically after a brief introductory period.

 Even if you are on the SCO, you might see a specific company name (like Direct Energy or AEP Energy) listed as your supplier on your bill.
 This is because these companies win “bids” to service SCO customers, but they must charge you the regulated SCO rate, not their own retail rate.